-- Boolean A single value of either TRUE or FALSE - Boolean Expression in programming, an expression that evaluates to True or False. - Conditionals Statements that only run under certain conditions.
+- Boolean A single value of either TRUE or FALSE - Boolean Expression in programming, an expression that evaluates to True or False.

-- If-Statement The common programming structure that implements "conditional statements". - Selection A generic term for a type of programming statement (usually an if-statement) that uses a Boolean condition to determine, or select, whether or not to run a certain block of statements.
+- Conditionals Statements that only run when certain conditions are true. - If-Statement The common programming structure that implements "conditional statements". - Selection A generic term for a type of programming statement (usually an if-statement) that uses a Boolean condition to determine, or select, whether or not to run a certain block of statements.